 These appropriate safeguards can be of various kinds:

-- Binding Corporate Rules (article 47 of the GDPR): These are internal binding corporate rules relating to transfers of personal data to countries outside the European Union.
-They constitute an internal “Code of Conduct” within a company group, defining the data transfer policy strategy for each of the entities that make up the group, including employees;
+Binding Corporate Rules (article 47 of the GDPR): These are internally binding corporate rules relating to transfers of personal data to countries outside the European Union.
+They constitute an internal “Code of Conduct” within a company group, defining the data transfer policy strategy for each of the entities that make up the group, including employees

 What if there are no appropriate safeguards?

 In the absence of an adequacy decision and appropriate safeguards, the GDPR provides a third way to transfer data to a third country.
-Article 49 of the GDPR, which is exceptional in nature, provides for the possibility of transfers through “Derogations for specific situations”.
-The derogations provided in this text therefore relate to occasional, non-repetitive processing activities and must be interpreted restrictively.
+Article 49 of the GDPR, which is exceptional, provides for the possibility of transfers through “Derogations for specific situations.”
+Therefore, the derogations provided in this text relate to occasional, non-repetitive processing activities and must be interpreted restrictively.

 Several derogation scenarios exist, including the fact that:

-- The data subject has given his/her explicit consent to the proposed transfer;
+The data subject has given their explicit consent to the proposed transfer